Non-archimedean integrals as limits of complex integrals: The archimedean and non-archimedean complexes of forms

 where the functions $\phi_i$ belong to $\mathscr O(\Omega)$, and with $R_i$ positive real numbers.

-Indeed, chose first an open affine subscheme $U$ of $X$ with $x\in U\an$, a family $(f_1,\ldots, f_n)$ of regular functions on $U$ that generate $\mathscr O(U)$ over $C$, and let $R$ be a positive real number such that $\val{f_i(x)}<R$ for all $i$; let $W$ be the Weierstraß~domain of $U\an$ defined by the inequalities $\val{f_i}\leq R$.
-Now $x$ has a basis of open, \resp affinoid, neighborhoods described by a system of inequalities of the form
+Let us prove it.
+We first chose an open affine subscheme $U$ of $X$ with $x\in U\an$, a family $(f_1,\ldots, f_n)$ of regular functions on $U$ that generate $\mathscr O(U)$ over $C$, and let $R$ be a positive real number such that $\val{f_i(x)}<R$ for all $i$; let $W$ be the Weierstraß~domain of $U\an$ defined by the inequalities $\val{f_i}\leq R$.
+Now it follows from the general theory of Berkovich spaces that $x$ has a basis of open, \resp affinoid, neighborhoods described by a system of inequalities of the form

 with $g_i$ and $h_i$ analytic functions on $W$, and $s_i$ and $r_i$ positive real numbers.
 But $\mathscr O(U)$ is dense in $\mathscr O(W)$, so we can assume by approximation that the functions $g_i$ and $h_i$ belong to $\mathscr O(U)$.
 Then the domain described by the above system of inequalities can also be described as the locus of validity of